deepgram/web-next/content/blog/posts/enable-numeral-formatting-in-real-time/index.md

 To enable numeral formatting, specify `numerals: true`; to disable it, specify `numerals: false`.
 As many configuration messages can be sent as desired during the stream.

 Currently, numerals is the only feature that can be turned on and off mid-stream, but we're excited to continue adding greater flexibility to our real-time API.
-Stay tuned for more soon!
+Stay tuned for more soon.

+*Hi, I'm Shir!
+I'm the product manager for Deepgram's real-time transcription API.
+If you have any feedback about this change, or anything else in our product, I'd love to chat.
+Drop me an email: [shir.goldberg@deepgram.com](mailto:shir.goldberg@deepgram.com).*